-At June 30, 2016, the School reported a liability of \$0 for its proportionate share of the net pension liability.
-The reported liability of \$0 is the result of the School opening effective as of July 1, 2015, which is after the DPERS measurement date.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by rolling forward the System's total pension liability as of June 30, 2014 to June 30, 2015.
+At June 30, 2017, the School reported a liability of \$580,928 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by rolling forward the System's total pension liability as of June 30, 2015 to June 30, 2016.
 The School's proportion of the net pension liability was calculated utilizing the employer's one-year reported contributions as it relates to the total one-year reported contributions.
-At June 30, 2015, the School's proportion was 0%, as the School did not begin operations until July 1, 2015.
+At June 30, 2016, the School's proportion was 0.0385%, which was an increase of 0.0385%.

-For the year ended June 30, 2016, the School recognized pension expense of \$0.
-At June 30, 2016, the School reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2017, the School recognized pension expense of \$145,390.
+At June 30, 2017, the School reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Oi Deferred utflows of esources Ir Deferred of esources Difference between expected and actual experience \$ - \$ - Net difference between projected and actual investment earnings - - Changes in proportions - - Difference between employer contributions and proportionate share of total contributions - - Contributions subsequent to the measurement date 70,434 - \$ 70,434 \$
+Deferred Outflows of Resources Deferred Inflows of Resources Difference between expected and actual experience \$ - \$ 12,743 Changes in assumptions 53,795 - Net difference between projected and actual investment earnings 181,063 - Changes in proportions 283,857 - Contributions subsequent to the measurement date 110,881 \$ 629,596 \$ 12,743

-\$70,434 reported as deferred outflows of resources related to pensions resulting from School contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+\$110,881 reported as deferred outflows of resources related to pensions resulting from School contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: